 Independent counsel is strongly recommended, but not required, for all parties involved in a surrogacy agreement.

 Both pre- and post-birth orders are required to establish parentage in Iowa, with the pre-birth order establishing the Intended Father’s rights and the post-birth order establishing rights for the other Intended Parent.
 It should be noted that under Iowa law, the gestational carrier is presumed to be the legal mother of a child.
-Therefore, Intended Mothers are unable to obtain pre-birth orders and can only establish parental rights in a post-birth order or adoption.
+Therefore, Intended Mothers are unable to obtain pre-birth orders and can only establish parental rights in a post-birth order or second-parent adoption.